An Ambit Field Framework for the Full Panel of Day-ahead Electricity Prices: A simulation scheme

-such that the Lévy basis has mean zero for simplicity.
-To keep things comparable, we then select the parameters of the Gaussian Lévy basis such that it has mean zero and variance equal to that of the NIG Lévy basis (ca. 0.77).
-For the volatility field, we choose the parameters $\delta_{IG}=\gamma_{IG}=4$, such that the stationary mean of $\sigma_t$ is $1$.
+which are such that the noise has zero mean and with the same variance as the Gaussian noise.
+The parameters $\alpha_{NIG},\beta_{NIG}$ are then tuned such that the skewness and excess kurtosis of the NIG Lévy basis closer to their unconditional empirical counterparts for the observed spot price residuals.

 In Figure \ref{fig:sim_fields}, we provide an example of a generic realization of each ambit field.
-For the simulation, we consider a time interval of $T=5$ years, and simply set $N=1$ which encompasses all of the spatial information in the kernel.
-Details on the implementation are provided in Appendix~\ref{app:simulation}.
-From the figures, it is apparent that the NIG field is more prone to spikes than the Gaussian field, which is more homogeneous in shape.
+For the simulation, we consider a time interval of $T=5$ years, and simply set $N=2$ which encompasses all of the spatial information in the kernel.
+We simulate the field $Y_{t}(h)$ at 24 spatial points over weekly time increments using a spatial discretization of $72$.
+In the notation of Example~\ref{ex:simulation_algorithm}, this means $J=260$ and $H=72$.